 The surprise victory of a Democratic Socialist in a liberal enclave in New York State has finally brought the “Abolish ICE” slogan to the forefront.
-And while I know a lot of Democrats who heard this and said “hell yeah, abolish ICE,” it’s spooked some others and I think we need to have a chat about that.
+And while I know a lot of Democrats who heard this and said “hell yeah, abolish ICE,” it’s spooked some others.
+So I think we need to have a chat about that.

 Not about abolishing ICE.
 If you are a Democrat and you don’t think we should abolish ICE you have some homework to do.
 I don’t want to rehash that topic here because frankly reading articles about ICE activities for, like, it’s entire fifteen years of existence ought to give you enough justification.
 Ya’ll are Democrats, I am sure you can read a newspaper.